Hyperobjekt/hyperobjekt-site/content/blog/year-in-review.md

 <h3>II.
 Princeton's Dignity + Debt Network</h3>

-Meanwhile, we also were hard at work on <a href="https://www.dignityanddebt.org/" target="_blank">a website in partnership with Princeton’s Dignity + Debt network</a>, which launched in spring.
+Meanwhile, we were also hard at work on <a href="https://www.dignityanddebt.org/" target="_blank">a website in partnership with Princeton’s Dignity + Debt network</a>, which launched in spring.
 In addition to creating a new visual identity and web presence, they tasked us with building a compelling interactive app.

-It’s always great to have clients with vision who push us to break the standard data viz mold and produce more evocative information design.
+It’s always great to have clients who push us to break the standard data viz mold and produce more evocative information design.
 In this case, inspiration came from one of <a href="https://www.smithsonianmag.com/history/first-time-together-and-color-book-displays-web-du-bois-visionary-infographics-180970826/" target="_blank">the early data visualization pioneers, W.E.B.
 DuBois</a>, whose work charting the effects of institutionalized racism around the turn of the 20th century served as a template for examining present-day racial disparities.

 <img src="/images/blog/debt-calculator.jpg" />
 <p class="blogcaption">An interactive visualization comparing student debt amounts owed by various demographic groups</p>